Whatever your challenges may be, many clients like the attention that individual

 therapy provides, where our entire focus is on addressing your concerns.
 Relational

-Psychodynamic Therapy uses our relationship to helps you understand and increase
+Psychodynamic Therapy uses our relationship to help you understand and increase

 motivation; I incorporate techniques from other approaches, such as Cognitive Behavioral